 However, for many scoliotics, the very worst part of their condition is the pain that it causes them.
+Although some patients suffer minimal discomfort, many can scoliosis painful to varying degrees.
 Chronic back pain can have a very damaging effect on a person’s life, and many people find that it even impacts their ability to work.
 Rachel Webster, a 35-year-old woman who completed a ScolioGold course late last year, is a good example – watch the video below to hear about her experience:

 All this having been said, the pain that scoliosis causes does vary greatly from one patient to the next.
 Some scoliotics may not experience much pain at all, whereas others suffer such debilitating back pain that they require maximum strength medication.
 Interestingly, there seems to be little if any correlation between the angle of someone's spinal curve (their Cobb angle